Brentuximab Vedotin and Combination Chemotherapy in Treating Patients with Adult T-Cell Leukemia / Lymphoma

 - Pregnant or breastfeeding (NOTE: breast milk cannot be stored for future use while the mother is being treated on study)

-- Has a known additional malignancy that is active and/or progressive requiring treatment; exceptions include basal cell or squamous cell skin cancer, in situ cervical or bladder cancer, or other cancer for which the subject has been disease-free for at least five years
+- Has a known additional malignancy that is active and/or progressive requiring treatment; exceptions include basal cell or squamous cell skin cancer, in situ cervical or bladder cancer, or other cancer for which the subject has been disease-free

 - Previous exposure to brentuximab vedotin (BV)

 - History of allergic response to BV-CHEP or its components or to any of the required prophylactic medications or reasonable alternatives